dsyang/zola-water/README.md

 # Translations for multilingual sites (i18n)

 In order to support translations, you need to enable languages in your site config.
 Then, you can translate markdown files by simply adding ".LANG" before the ".md" extension, where LANG is the language you want to translate it into.
 For example, `content/about.md` becomes `content/about.fr.md` in french.
 This is explained [in the multilingual docs](https://www.getzola.org/documentation/content/multilingual/) on Zola's website.

 ### Convenience macros

-This theme includes a few macros to help deal with with i18n concerns.
-They are located in the widgets.html file, which you simply need to import in your template, unless your template extends the theme's index.html which already imports it for you:
+This theme includes a few macros to help deal with with translations.
+They are located in the `templates/widgets.html` file, which you simply need to import in your template, unless your template extends the theme's index.html (or any page extending it) which already imports it for you:

 ```
 {% import "widgets.html" as widgets %}